doaa-teq/Antifungal-Drug-Discovery-using-AI/README.md

-# AI for Drug Discovery: Antifungal Drug Development
+# AI for Drug Discovery: Antifungal Drug

 ## Overview
 This project leverages **artificial intelligence (AI) and machine learning (ML)** techniques to aid in antifungal drug discovery.
 The notebook explores computational approaches for predicting drug efficacy, molecular docking, and screening potential antifungal compounds.